cancerit/archCompare/README.md

 ```

-Installing via `pip install` .Simply execute with the path to the compiles `whl`:
+Installing via `pip install` .Simply execute with the path to the compiled 'whl':
 ```bash

 pip install archCompare.1.0.2-py3-none-any.whl